 Foster a community spirit around your brand.
 Inspire your followers to not only interact with you, but with one another.
 Making people feel included and appreciated within your community encourages them to continue engaging with your brand, and ultimately, choosing you first.

 It’s also a good idea to reward your community with exclusive deals and special offers.
 Promote them on your social media, with direct links to the relevant products or services, and you’ll notice a boost in traffic.
 Do this on a regular basis and your website’s standing will rise up the search rankings.

+Don’t forget to interact with your followers on social media!
+It’s all well and good putting out content for your audience to consume, but the deeper connection comes from positive interaction.
+Make sure to reply to comments, answer questions, and respond professionally to feedback – good or bad.
 Demonstrate that you value and respect your social media followers and you’ll leave a lasting impression upon them.
 This will, in turn, prompt your social media community to choose you first when searching for brands in your sector.
 The more this happens, the better your search engine standing.